Nature’s superfood on your doorstep

 “All about dandelions and their health benefits“.

 SORREL (Rumex family) is a wild plant that can be found readily in temperate zones.
 It has a tart, lemony flavour and is a much welcomed source of vitamin C and iron.
 It is said to be a common ingredient in dishes in Romania, Russia and Hungary, featuring in salads, stews and soups.
-It is still best eaten in moderation, due to the high levels of oxalic acid.
+When eaten raw, moderation is best, due to the high levels of oxalic acid (a natural substance common in many greens).

 WILD GARLIC (Ramsons – Allium ursinum) is a spring time foraging speciality in Europe and Asia.
 This is a welcome addition to the salad table at a time of year when other greens are often lacking.
 The wild garlic I am talking about here is Allium ursinum also know as ‘ramsons’.
 I use the leaves in abundance, making wild garlic pesto and adding them to salad, soups and other dishes.
 The white pretty flowers and bulbs are also edible.
 There are other related Allium varieties well worth checking out, such as Allium vineale (known as “crow garlic”) more commonly found in North America and Australia or three-cornered leek (Allium triquetrum) with its triangular stems and white bell flowers, commonly found in the South-West of England.